The Israel/Palestine quagmire of tragedy comes home in essay by Jodi Melamed

 Voces de la Fronteras leader Neumann-Ortiz coudn’t have been a more appropriate speaker, given that Latin-American immigrants are the primary focus of Trump’s largely illegal deportation efforts.

 Remember his notorious presidential-run announcement speech in 2015: “ When Mexico sends its people, they’re not sending their best.
-They’re not sending you.
-They’re not sending you.
 They’re sending people that have lots of problems, and they’re bringing those problems with us.
 They’re bringing drugs.
 They’re bringing crime.
 They’re rapists.
 And some, I assume, are good people.

 Lately Trump’s rhetoric has stooped to, “They are emptying out insane asylums into the United States.”
 Can you believe this blathering fool?